 How do you choose a color scheme for your web page?
 Most computer users will start with a basic color.
 If you have a logo you may want to use one of the existing colors within your logo.
 If you have a title or header already designed you can select a color from within this design.
 This will help blend your page together and can often give a more professional look to your site.

 Changing to an analogic (base color, neighbor, and complimentary) scheme may help solve this problem.
-With this selection you will have complimentary colors along with a neighboring color such as blues, greens and orange shades.
-Use one of the these shades sparingly for added interest that will bring attention to the areas you want it.
+With this selection, you will have complimentary colors along with a neighboring color such as blues, greens, and orange shades.
+Use one of these shades sparingly for added interest that will bring attention to the areas you want it.
 Remember that using neighboring colors (blue and green) will be a more subtle look than complimentary colors (blue and orange).

 Triadic color schemes are often used on children’s pages or websites that want a lot of contrast.
-The traidic scheme for blue would be blue, yellow and red.
-Using one main color on a larger amount of the page, perhaps the background, will help keep your web page design looking professional.
+The triadic scheme for blue would be blue, yellow, and red.
+Using one main color on a larger amount of the page, perhaps the background will help keep your web page design looking professional.
 Remember that too much contrast may be too much of a good thing.

 Adding a bright color sparingly may be what you’re after when you want something to stand out, such as a link or a specific word on your page.
 It’s not recommended to type up all the text in a brightly contrasting color (red on blue).
 This makes it hard and annoying to read.
 A deep blue background with red and yellow links may look great on a preschool site but probably wouldn’t be best on a serious site such as a lawyer’s business site.
 Stick with black text unless you have a word or two that you’d like to stand out.

 Choose your colors wisely.
 Sticking with the colors in your logo or header is a sure winner.
-Adding a contrasting or a simple complimentary color can help your web page look professional and appealing.
-Don’t forget that your web site will make that first impression on visitors, so make sure it’s a great one.
+Adding a contrasting or a simple complementary color can help your web page look professional and appealing.
+Don’t forget that your website will make that first impression on visitors, so make sure it’s a great one.